Salah856/AWS_WhitePapers_Summary/Designing MQTT Topics for AWS IoT Core.md

 The fan-in pattern is commonly used to aggregate telemetry data.

-In the following example, each device publishes to an MQTT topic containing a known group identifier.

 The AWS IoT Rules Engine uses a wildcard subscription to receive the messages and route them to an Amazon Kinesis stream.

 Specifically, the air quality sensors publish on a fan-in topic associated with a specific building (LAX002).

-The administrative system receives all updates for the building using an MQTT wildcard (+).